GyulyVGC/sniffnet/README.md

 Finally, it describes the status of the possible filters applicable by the user through the command line: minimum number of packets for an address:port pair to be printed in the report, IP address version, transport layer protocol and port minimum and maximum number.

-Note that an application layer protocol filter is not provided since the user can use the lowest and highest port options to this purpose (e.g., to filter DNS traffic a user can specify ```packet_sniffer -l 53 -h 53```, to filter HTTPS traffic a user can specify ```packet_sniffer -l 443 -h 443``` and so on).
+Note that an application layer protocol filter is not provided since the user can use the lowest and highest port options to this purpose (e.g., to filter DNS traffic a user can specify ```sniffnet -l 53 -h 53```, to filter HTTPS traffic a user can specify ```sniffnet -l 443 -h 443``` and so on).

 ### Report addresses list